Novantae: Ptolemy

-They are unique among the peoples that Ptolemy names in that their location is reliably known due to the way he named several readily identifiable physical features.
-His Novantarum Cheronesus is the Rhins of Galloway, and his Novantarum promontory is Corsewall Point or the Mull of Galloway.
-This pins the Novantae to that area.
-Ptolemy says that their towns were Locopibium and Rerigonium.
+Novantarum promontory (21° E, 61°40' N, that is 1°30' E, 2°45'N north of Ituna estuary) is his northernmost point of the Albion Island in almost correct difference of latitude of Dunnet Head to the delta of River Rhone.
+Nevertheless it may represent the Rhins of Galloway, as Ptolemy turned Scotland by 90°, clockwise.
+In his geography, the Νοουάνται (Novantae) were the northernmost tribe of Albion Island, the Σελγοοῦαι (Selgovae) lived south of them, and east of those he placed the Δαμνόνιοι (Damnonii).

+Ptolemy says that the towns of the Novantae were Locopibium and Rerigonium.
 As there were no towns as such in the area at that time, he was likely referring to native strong points such as duns or royal courts.

 Roman era

 The earliest reliable information on the region of Galloway and Carrick when it was inhabited by the Novantae comes from archaeological discoveries.
 They lived in small enclosed settlements, most of them less than a single hectare in area and inhabited from the 1st millennium BC through to the Roman era.
 They also constructed hillforts and a small number of crannogs and brochs.
 Stone-walled huts appeared during the Roman era and the Novantae are thought to have had a centre of some kind at Clatteringshaws near Kirkcudbright, which started out as a palisaded enclosure before being expanded into a set of timber and then stone-faced ramparts.
 This had been abandoned by the Roman period but there is evidence that the Romans used it as the target of a military exercise, erecting two practice camps nearby and subjecting it to a mock siege.

 The only Roman military presence was a small fortlet at Gatehouse of Fleet, in the southeastern part of Novantae territory.
 The Roman remains that have been excavated are portable, such as might be carried or transported into the region.
 The absence of evidence of Roman presence is in sharp contrast to the many remains of native habitation and strong points.
 Rispain Camp near Whithorn, once thought to be Roman, is now known to be the remains of a large fortified farmstead, occupied by natives before and during the Roman Era.

 In his account of the campaigns of Gnaeus Julius Agricola (governor 78 – 84), Tacitus offers no specific information on the peoples then living in Scotland.
 He says that after a combination of force and diplomacy quieted discontent among the Britons who had been conquered previously, Agricola built forts in their territories in 79.
 In 80 he marched to the Firth of Tay, campaigning against the peoples there.
 He did not return until 81, at which time he consolidated his gains in the lands that he had conquered.
 The Novantae were later said to have caused trouble along Hadrian's Wall, and the Gatehouse of Fleet fortlet was presumably used to subdue them.